gerp-project/.github/profile/README.md

 For the Microsoft 2022 Hackathon we decided to create GERP to solve this problem.

-GERP uses a single template repo to synchronize repository templates via batch Pull Requests
+gerp uses a single template repo to synchronize repository templates via batch Pull Requests

 # How-to 🧠
-You can get started over at the [GERP repo](https://github.com/gerp-project/gerp)
+You can get started over at the [gerp repo](https://github.com/gerp-project/gerp)